dm13450/dm13450.github.io/_posts/2021-03-27-CryptoAlphaVantage.md

 Three superb, three attractive and one caution.
-THETA gets a lower utility score which is dragging down its overal rating.
+THETA gets a lower utility score which is dragging down its overall rating.
 By the looks of it, THETA is some sort of streaming/YouTube-esque project, get paid their token by giving your excess computing power to video streams.
 There website is [ThetaToken](https://www.thetatoken.org/) and I'll let you judge whether they deserve that rating.

 To summarise briefly each of the ratings is on a 0 to 1000 scale in three different areas: